breeatoomey/newity-case-study/ai-log.md

 ### My critical engagement

 - **Decided to skip writing the loader test myself** despite knowing it was the most valuable next test.
 Time-budget call: it would have taken ~15 min, which I needed for README and demo recording.
-Documenting it in the QA plan and the demo narrative is the honest trade.
+Documenting it in the QA plan is the honest trade.
-- **The boundary-pin tests are the strongest demo moment in this phase.** Most candidates' unit tests are "does the happy path work."
-Boundary pins say "I know exactly where the implementation's behavior is ambiguous, and I've made it explicit."
-That's a different level of testing thinking.
+- **Boundary-pin tests are the most informative ones in the file.** "Does the happy path work" is the default mode of testing; boundary pins say "I know exactly where the implementation's behavior is ambiguous, and I've made it explicit."
+Two different modes of testing, both valuable, but the second one is what makes the test file readable as a spec.
 - **Reversed my Phase 1 decision.** Phase 1 captured my decision to skip tests in favor of feature work — at the time, with no time to spare, that was the right call.
-After V1 was feature-complete and I'd cut a segment-6 feature, I had room to do tests AND the bonus signal was worth claiming.
-The reversal is itself a piece of engineering judgment under changing constraints.
+After V1 was feature-complete and I'd cut a segment-6 feature, I had room to invest in tests.
+The reversal is itself engineering judgment under changing constraints — the right answer depends on what's already been built and how much time remains.

 ### What I'm doing before Phase 5